 Recall and expectations of exchange rate realizations Differences in information acquisition should be reflected in differences in beliefs about past and future exchange rate realizations.
-For instance, models of information frictions, such as sticky information models (Mankiw and Reis, 2002; Reis, 2006) or rational inattention models (Mackowiak et al., 2021), posit that a higher frequency of updating information sets or obtaining less noisy signals about the economy should reduce the dispersion of expectations and bring expectations closer to objective benchmarks.
+For instance, models of information frictions, such as sticky information models or rational inattention models, posit that, all else equal, a higher frequency of updating information sets or obtaining less noisy signals about the economy should reduce the dispersion of expectations and bring expectations closer to objective benchmarks.

 Online Appendix Figure A.1 plots the distributions of households' and firms' recollection of the average exchange rates in the years 2013, 2016 and 2019 - seven years, four years, and one year before participating in the survey - including the actual realizations.
-The figure also displays the distributions of firms' and households' expectations about future realizations of the exchange rate in March 2021 and March 2022 - one and two years after the survey.6 We compare these distributions to the median expert forecasts taken from a survey of professional forecasters conducted by the KOF Economic Institute shortly before our household and firm surveys.
+The figure also displays the distributions of firms' and households' expectations about future realizations of the exchange rate in March 2021 and March 2022 - one and two years after the survey.
+We compare these distributions to the median expert forecasts taken from a survey of professional forecasters conducted by the KOF Economic Institute shortly before our household and firm surveys.
 Online Appendix Table A.4 provides different quantitative measures of biases and dispersion of beliefs about past and future exchange rate realizations among households and among firms.